 By growing your own food, you know it is safe and healthy for your family to eat.

 In the long run, a sustainable garden may even save you money.
-Eventually you will find that you recycle your produce into self-made compost and avoid spending hundreds of dollars a week on grocery.
+Eventually, you will find that you recycle your produce into self-made compost and avoid spending hundreds of dollars a week on groceries.

 Building your sustainable garden